marked-gil/the-million-euro-quiz/README.md

     As advised in [stackoverflow](https://stackoverflow.com/questions/44182660/add-eventlistener-to-only-one-html-page), I added an ID name to the `<body>` element and used an `if statement` so the codes intended for the gamepage would only run if the current location the user is at is the 'game page'.

 * **ISSUE:**
-    On a mobile device, when I tap on a hoverable button, the hover style sticks on the screen.
+    On a mobile device, when I tapped on a hoverable button, the hover style stuck on the screen.
     * **INTENDED OUTCOME**:
     I expect that in mobile devices, the hover style on buttons will not show up or stick to the screen.

     * **SOLUTION**:
-    As advised by [CSS-TRICKS](https://css-tricks.com/solving-sticky-hover-states-with-media-hover-hover/) website, I used the media query `@media (hover: hover)` so the hover styling will only apply to devices that have the capability for hover, which does not usually include touchscreen devices.
+    As advised by [CSS-TRICKS](https://css-tricks.com/solving-sticky-hover-states-with-media-hover-hover/) website, I used the media query `@media (hover: hover)` so the hover styling would only apply to devices that have the capability for hover, which does not usually include touchscreen devices.

 ___
 ## BUGS LEFT TO FIX
 ___
-The only bug I found that I could not fix at the moment is that the code I used to customize the color of the scrollbar and scrollbar thumb of the **'How To Play' lightbox** is not working IOS.
+The only bug I found that I could not fix at the moment is that my customized scrollbar of the **'How To Play' lightbox** is not working on IOS.
 However, I found in this [link](https://developer.apple.com/forums/thread/670065) that custom scrollbars are no longer supported in IOS 14.
 My iPhone is actually on IOS 15.5, but I also noted from [Can I Use](https://caniuse.com/?search=webkit%20scrollbar) website that ```"From Safari 13, only display: none works with the pseudo-element ::-webkit-scrollbar.
-Other styles have no effect."``` Although a bit disappointing, the default scrollbar in IOS 15 actually still complements the design & color of the lightbox.
+Other styles have no effect."``` Although a bit disappointing, the default scrollbar on IOS 15 actually still complements the design & color of the lightbox.
 Its scrollbar is thin and hides automatically when not used.
 Thus, I am happy to leave it as it is.

 [<u>Back to Table of Contents</u>](#table-of-contents)
 ___